juanpc2018/GTX-1050-Ti-Linux/README.md

 and Legacy GL Support "Libgl1" drivers: </br>
 ![image](https://github.com/user-attachments/assets/3d7409b7-8bb8-4433-8906-011468566e7e) </br>

+Problem: </br>
-Problem: LibGl1 32-Bit drivers are Not 100% compatible with All Nvidia & Nouveau drivers, </br>
+LibGl1 i386 drivers are Not 100% compatible with All Nvidia & Nouveau drivers, </br>
-and Nvidia drivers are Not 100% compatible with All GPU's. </br>
+and Nvidia & Nouveau drivers are Not 100% compatible with All GPU's. </br>

 i've seen tropics-1.3 run flawless. </br>
 The goal is to run Tropics-1.3 on modern hardware:  </br>